de-DEen-US

 Phone

-If you have a phone contract from the EU or the Schengen area, you do not pay any roaming charges.
+If you have a phone contract from an EU country, you usually won’t pay roaming charges.
 You can use your phone at the same rate as at home.